pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Data encryption, user consent, data retention policies, and compliance with regulations.
+**Answer:** * Data encryption, user consent, data retention policies, and compliance with regulations.

 </details>

+#### Intermediate Level

-**Q4:** How would you design security for a URL shortener that needs to handle enterprise customers?
+**Q1:** How would you design security for a URL shortener that needs to handle enterprise customers?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** SSO integration, audit logs, compliance features, and enterprise-specific security policies.
+**Answer:** * SSO integration, audit logs, compliance features, and enterprise-specific security policies.

 </details>

-**Q5:** What happens if your URL shortener is attacked by malicious actors?
+**Q2:** What happens if your URL shortener is attacked by malicious actors?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** DDoS protection, rate limiting, circuit breakers, and incident response procedures.
+**Answer:** * DDoS protection, rate limiting, circuit breakers, and incident response procedures.

 </details>

-**Q6:** How would you handle security for a URL shortener that needs to work across multiple data centers?
+**Q3:** How would you handle security for a URL shortener that needs to work across multiple data centers?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Cross-region security, encryption in transit, secure communication, and regional compliance.
+**Answer:** * Cross-region security, encryption in transit, secure communication, and regional compliance.

 </details>

+#### Advanced Level

-**Q7:** Design security for a URL shortener that needs to support custom domains and enterprise features.
+**Q1:** Design security for a URL shortener that needs to support custom domains and enterprise features.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Domain-specific security, enterprise compliance, custom security policies, and advanced threat protection.
+**Answer:** * Domain-specific security, enterprise compliance, custom security policies, and advanced threat protection.

 </details>

-**Q8:** How would you handle security for a URL shortener that needs to support real-time analytics?
+**Q2:** How would you handle security for a URL shortener that needs to support real-time analytics?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Secure data processing, encryption at rest, secure analytics, and privacy-preserving techniques.
+**Answer:** * Secure data processing, encryption at rest, secure analytics, and privacy-preserving techniques.

 </details>

-**Q9:** What security optimizations would you implement for a URL shortener with high throughput?
+**Q3:** What security optimizations would you implement for a URL shortener with high throughput?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Security at scale, distributed security, performance-optimized security, and threat detection.
+**Answer:** * Security at scale, distributed security, performance-optimized security, and threat detection.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design security for a URL shortener that needs to support custom domains and enterprise features?
+**Q1:** How would you design security for a URL shortener that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Domain-specific security, enterprise compliance, custom security policies, and advanced threat protection.
+**Answer:** * Domain-specific security, enterprise compliance, custom security policies, and advanced threat protection.

 </details>